 Regional disparities, their causes and consequences, as well as corresponding policy approaches represent a core issue in the field of economic geography.
-The Junior Professorship in Regional Development considers such regional perspectives on economic development.
+The Junior Chair in Regional Development considers such regional perspectives on economic development.